katlasik/keyz/README.md

 });
 ```

-you can use predefined contants like `ENTER`:
+You will be able to use predefined contants like `ENTER`:

 ```javascript
 import Keys from 'keyz'